IamDariusz/deSECupdater/README.md

 ## Parameters
 Parameter | Expected Input
 ------------ | -------------
--domain | The domain you want to change (e.g. "domain.one") -subdomain | The subdomain under the main domain you want to change (e.g. "mysubdomain") -token | The access token you get from deSEC under "Token Management" (is 28 chars long) -ip | The IPv4 address to use, if not used the script will determine the WAN's IPv4 address automatically via [ipify](https://www.ipify.org).
+domain | The domain you want to change (e.g. "domain.one") subdomain | The subdomain under the main domain you want to change (e.g. "mysubdomain") token | The access token you get from deSEC under "Token Management" (is 28 chars long) ip | The IPv4 address to use, if not used the script will determine the WAN's IPv4 address automatically via [ipify](https://www.ipify.org).

+Example usage:
+> updater.exe -domain "domain.one" -subdomain "mail" -token "XXXXXXXXXXXXXXXXXXXXXXXXXXXX" -ip "123.123.123.123"